Tag Archive for: humanitarian

 There is no membership in our association.

-Could you tell us a little about the 2020–21 executive board election?
+Can you tell us a little about the 2020–21 executive committee election?

-Elections for the Orthofaso team will take place during the first semester of the 2020–21 academic year, but we cannot provide an exact date given the current health situation.
+Elections for the Orthofaso team will take place during the first semester of the 2020–21 school year, but we cannot provide an exact date given the current health situation.
 Fourth-year speech-language pathology students who volunteer will then be able to join the association.

 How can I contact you on social media?